proofgov/api/README.md

   * Clients should select field-ids that identify a question within a form and use the same id consistent when answers to that question are provided from different sessions.
   * A client is not restricted from changing an answer to a question - if the same field id appears across multiple POST requests, the last one processed will be treated as the answer submitted by the user.
   * Fields have a type which should not change.
 If multiple types are submitted for the same field id - even across different sessions - the server may return 422 (conflict).
+  * We envision files handling may entirely be handled by the `/files` endpoint.
+If there is a need to provide more form context than a descriptive filename, clients may choose to use the the `file_ref` field type, which allows them to specify the mapping between a form prompt and a _previously uploaded file_.

 ## /sessions/:session-id/metadata

 Endpoint available for a client to update user browser metadata beyond initial session establishment.
-It is expected, though not an explicit pre-condition for any part of the system, that user's session will occur in a single browser
+It is expected, though not an explicit pre-condition for any part of the system, that user's session will occur in a single browser.

 ## /sessions/:session-id/files

 Endpoint for uploading files to an application.
+We encourage the eServices form to treat this API as a storage system and have the user's browser upload files directly to this endpoint (rather than re-transmitting the file).

 ## /sessions/:session-id/status